 At the same time, we seek applicants who exhibit the human qualities of excellent clinicians, such as compassion, empathy, integrity and drive.
 Accordingly, the admissions process evaluates the applicants’ academic background and scientific aptitude, as well as evidence of exposure to relevant medical environments through volunteering or shadowing experiences.

-All applicants for Medicine (A100) are required to sit the BMAT exam prior to interview.
+All applicants for Medicine (A100) are required to sit the BMAT.
 Please note that the BMAT is not required for applications to the Cambridge Graduate Course in Medicine (A101).

 Interviews for the standard and affiliated Medicine course (A100) take place in December.
 All applicants invited to interview will have two interviews, including an academic interview with the Admissions Tutor and Director of Studies and a general interview with the Senior Tutor and a medical clinician.
 In all interviews, we will also be looking for evidence that you have the necessary skills to practice clinical Medicine.